 There are several scientific theories that explain why playing games is important in nature.
 The “play as preparation” theory is based on the observation that play in animals often mimics adult themes of survival.
 Consider, too, how the initial set of Olympic sports were all based on skills essential in the ancient battle (running, throwing spears, wrestling, chariot racing, long jump, archery, etc.).

 Play has also been found to help shape the brain, resulting in a more efficient cerebrum.
 It’s also a survival trait in itself, as it helps animals to learn to switch and improvise their behaviors and reactions more effectively, preparing them for the unexpected in a non-threatening setting.

 Games also tap on our brains’ “motivational engines”.
 When we’re excited and engaged because of a sudden reward, our brain releases dopamine, which serves as a chemical agent (a “neurotransmitter” in scientific jargon) passing the signal of satisfaction around our neurons.

 Given that our games trigger our pleasure centers and our brains want to relive the same experiences that gave us pleasure, dopamine is perhaps the greatest motivator we have at our disposal.
-It’s exactly this process of taping into our brains’ motivational machinery that makes gamification techniques so effective.
+It’s exactly this process of tapping into our brains’ motivational machinery that makes gamification techniques so effective.

 How companies use gamification